Hooke–Newton inverse square law controversy

 In 1686, (Note: Dates in this article are given according to the Julian calendar, which was still in use in England at the time.
 Dates of events between 1 January and 24 March inclusive have an additional complication: formally the civil year began on 25 March although common practice then as now was to start the year on 1 January.
 Wikipedia follows the convention adopted by most modern historical writing of retaining the dates according to the Julian calendar but taking the year as starting on 1 January rather than 25 March.
 Some sources use the notation 1685/86 for dates in January, February and March, to indicate both the legal year was still 1685 but the common year had advanced to 1686.
 For a more detailed explanation, see dual dating and Calendar (New Style) Act 1750.)) when the first book of Isaac Newton's Principia was presented to the Royal Society, Robert Hooke accused Newton of plagiarism by claiming that he had taken from him the "notion" of "the rule of the decrease of Gravity, being reciprocally as the squares of the distances from the Center".
 At the same time (according to Edmond Halley's contemporary report) Hooke agreed that "the Demonstration of the Curves generated thereby" was wholly Newton's.

 The modern view is that the hypothesis of the inverse square relation was known before either Newton or Hooke came to be involved.
-Newton's work, by reasoning along multiple avenues and casting the relationship in mathematical terms converted this hypothesis into an inverse square law, in modern terms a scientific theory, and refined to the point of abstraction.
+Newton's work, by reasoning along multiple avenues and casting the relationship in mathematical terms, converted this hypothesis into an inverse square law, in modern terms a scientific theory, refined to the point of abstraction.
 Hooke's work lacked mathematical rigor and was inconsistent in its physical reasoning.

 Newton gave credit in his Principia to two people: Ismaël Bullialdus (who wrote without proof that there was a force on the Earth towards the Sun), and Giovanni Alfonso Borelli (who wrote that all planets were attracted towards the Sun).
 The main influence may have been Borelli, whose book Newton had a copy of.